Skip to main content

 • Require authorization ("reliance") agreements to establish the contractual terms for IRB oversight and project management.

-In both of these scenarios, the first step in the reliance process is to complete a reliance intake form.
-The MUSC IRB reliance manager will review the information provided in the reliance request and will contact you with the next steps.
+2. Complete the Reliance Intake Form.
+Once submitted, the MUSC IRB Reliance Manager will review the information provided in the reliance request and will contact you with the next steps.

 Fees